KippAD/html-css-project/README.md

 -  **Event Planners** - Corporate event planners, music festivals, weddings, or food courts that are looking to hire the business.

 ### **Design**
-The design of the Pizza Brothers website aims to satisfy these two target audience demographics:
+The design of the Pizza Brothers website aims to satisfy these two target audience demographics through:

 -  **Intuitive navigation** - The user can easily move through the pages and content of the site using the navigation menu and clearly labeled links, making all site actions obvious to a first time user.